Murdunna

 Murdunna is a rural locality in the local government area (LGA) of Tasman in the South-east LGA region of Tasmania.
 The locality is about 36 km north-east of the town of Nubeena.
 The 2016 census recorded a population of 309 for the state suburb of Murdunna.

 It is a small town at the head of King George Sound, a narrow bay opening off Norfolk Bay.
 Murdunna is approximately halfway down the Forestier Peninsula on the Arthur Highway to Port Arthur.
 It is around 6 metres (20 feet) above sea level.

 Population increases in the summer months, and it is becoming increasingly popular with people from Hobart who are looking for weekend getaways.
 Many houses are owned by non-residents who use them as holiday homes.
-The name Murdunna is believed to come from a local Aborginal word meaning "place of the stars".
+The name Murdunna is believed to come from a local Aboriginal word meaning "place of the stars".

 Tourism is a major source of income, although forestry was and still continues to be a major employer.
 Many inhabitants commute to Hobart on a daily basis with improved roads.

 Recreation is centred on Sommers Bay, about 5 km west of Murdunna itself.